juliataga/learn-python-together/README.md

 Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow - http://14.139.161.31/OddSem-0822-1122/Hands-On_Machine_Learning_with_Scikit-Learn-Keras-and-TensorFlow-2nd-Edition-Aurelien-Geron.pdf

 You can also refer to this roadmap for python - https://cwh-full-next-space.fra1.cdn.digitaloceanspaces.com/YouTube/Python%20Roadmap.pdf
+(If the PDF shows a "Bad Request" error, just wait a few seconds it will load automatically)